-- can't apply for the short-term study visa while in the UK
+- they cannot apply for their short-term study visa while in the UK

 - they cannot extend their short-term study visa

-- must return home after the short-term study visa expires
+- they must return home after their short-term study visa expires

 This visa does not require sponsorship and is not attached to an institution, so there is currently no requirement to monitor these students.
 The visa lasts for six months, or 11 months for English language courses only.
 The United Kingdom Council for International Student Affairs (UKCISA) provides more detail on the conditions related to students' visas.

 Visa nationals and non-visa nationals

 Visa nationals and non-visa nationals both need immigration permission to be here (either short-term study visa or Tier 4 visa).

-Non-visa nationals (like US or Canadian students) need permission.
+Non-visa nationals (such as US or Canadian students) need immigration permission.
 They must apply in advance for a Student visa, but can obtain a short-term study visa at port of entry.
 The student must have proof of acceptance onto a course of study and finances with them at the port of entry.
 They must also have a valid ATAS certificate if the course requires it.

 Visit the Government website to check which countries are on the Visa National List.

 Standard visitor visas

 The standard visitor visa only allows for 30 days of study.
 However, this study must not be the main purpose of the visit.
-This visa should, for example, be used to return to attend graduation if a student's Tier 4 visa has expired.
+This visa can be used to return to attend graduation if a student's Tier 4 visa has expired.